 That’s right, the questions included on the computer-based and paper-based exams are exactly the same.

 In fact, Cambridge and IELTS published a number of research papers that compare the results of the computer-based exam with results of the paper-based exam.
-You can see for yourself by clicking here, here and here.
+You can see for yourself at semantic scholar, scientedirect and cambridge.

 The only question that you should ask when choosing between the computer-based and paper exam is: Which one is right for me?